nothinglabs/openmelt2/readme.md

 The system can work with robots using either one or two drive motors.

 It has been tested up to 3200rpm - and can likely work at significantly higher speeds.

+Version 2 of the project is a complete recode (previously native Atmega/AVR).
+The move to Arduino was done to make it more accessible and potentially portable to non-AVR platforms.

 Open Melt is provided under the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) license.